What is document archiving & how to automate it?

 Digitize paper files to reduce costs, save space and improve document organization.

-You can use OCR software along with a document scanner to sort, organize, label, and index files for enhanced searchability.
+For enhanced searchability, you can use OCR software and a document scanner, like Nanonets, to sort, organize, label, and index documents.

 Step 5: Choose a storage

-In case you’re going for digital storage, you need to select from a: tape, disk, and cloud storage.
-Each has its benefits and disadvantages that are associated with long-term security, integrity, and ease of entry by document management software.
+For digital storage, you need to select from tape, disk, and cloud storage.
+Each has benefits and disadvantages associated with long-term security, integrity, and ease of entry by document management software.

 Step 6: Automate with document workflows